 - If there’s a character the audience loves, bring them back for a different topic!

 “This game is called Interview Switch.
-Whoever sits in this chair is an interviewer, and whoever is in this chair is the expert.
+In this game we have one interviewer and one expert.
 Whenever a player shouts “SWITCH”, the players will rotate and we’ll get a new topic of expertise.
+Can I get a topic?”

 If you would like to receive our monthly newsletter containing helpful improv resources, improv exercises, casting calls for new shows and news about the UK improv scene please subscribe.